 I always wanted to set up and run my own business.
 Following a degree in Environmental Science from the University of London and a few years spent working in engineering, I started Environet in 1996.
-Since then it has grown to become one of the major players in the field of Japanese knotweed, thanks to a very loyal client base and the commitment and dedication of my team.
+Since then it has grown to become one of the major players in the field of invasive plants, including Japanese knotweed and bamboo, thanks to a very loyal client base and the commitment and dedication of my team who now own the company through an EOT (Employee Ownership Trust) I established in 2020.

 Out of work, I enjoy spending time with my family and our two dogs.
 I like to keep fit by cycling, walking, sailing and generally messing around on boats!